mahdi-shafiei/tpu-recipes/inference/trillium/JetStream-Maxtext/DeepSeek-R1-Distill-Llama-70B/README.md

 ```
 Using llama-3 tokenizer: /home/user/maxtext/assets/tokenizer_llama3.tiktoken
 len(sampled_indices)=500
-In InputRequest, pass in actual output_length for each sample
+In InputRequest, pass in max_output_length: 8192 for each sample
 The dataset contains 500 samples.
 The filtered dataset contains 500 samples.
 Warmup (mode: sampled) is starting.
 Benchmarking with a total number of 14 requests
-Benchmarking with request rate of 5.0
-...
-Benchmarking with a total number of 500 requests
 Benchmarking with request rate of 5.0
 ...
 Mean output size: xxxx